makrai/notes/su2103-whitening-sentence.md

 * sentence embeddings poorly capture the semantics (Li+ 2020)
   * Bohan Li, Hao Zhou, Junxian He, Mingxuan Wang, Yiming Yang, and Lei Li EMNLP 2020
-    On the sentence embeddings from pre-trained language models.
-In Proceedings
+    On the sentence embeddings from pre-trained language models
 * word representations of all words are not isotropic: they are not uniformly distributed with respect to direction (Gao+ 2019; Ethayarajh, 2019; Li+ 2020)